 VSAA students look beyond the status quo and ignite their imaginations.
 They explore different ideas and take risks.

 Students must currently reside in the Vancouver Public Schools boundary in order to apply during this window.
 When the entire in-district applicant wait list has been exhausted, then we will contact out-of-district applicants for the next steps.

 VSAA makes every effort to maintain the student population of the school.
 If space becomes available at any grade level during the course of the school year, the waiting list will be reviewed.
 Invitations to VSAA will be extended on a space-available basis.

 There is a waiting list at each grade level based upon the number of applicants and the availability that VSAA can offer.
 Applicants will stay on the waiting list for one year, after which they need to submit a new application for the next school year.

 We always have a large number of applicants at every grade level.
 In recent years, we accepted approximately 100 students of the 350 who showed interest at the sixth-grade level.
 In grades 7-12 there are fewer applicants, but less availability as a majority of VSAA students stay for all seven years.

 Applicants need to be diligent in getting all components of the application in by the deadline.
-Please see our calendar for important dates.
+Please see Dates to Know (scroll up–it’s to the right) for important dates.
 Applicants must attend their assigned interview and workshop activities.

 Students will have the opportunity to experience each art form (visual art, dance, literary arts, theatre, moving image arts and music) at an introductory level and advance in subsequent years to a higher level.